LoginRadius/engineering-portal/content/blog/Optimal-Clusters-KMeans/index.md

 We need a specific metric we need a way to understand or evaluate how a certain number of clusters performs compared to a different number of clusters, and preferably, that metric should be quantifiable.

 So what kind of metric can we impose upon our clustering algorithm that will tell us something about the final result?
-And there is such a metric called the within-cluster sum of squares.
+There is such a metric called the within-cluster sum of squares.
 (WCSS)

 ![Wcss](Wcss.png )